 Michelle Loux: Do you try to make your reports focused or open-ended?

 Dr. Michael A. Einhorn: I try to be focused at all times.
 I do not like to leave things vague or open because anything I say can be used against me in a deposition or court.
 That having been said, a plaintiff expert must establish reliable proof of damages in the first place, and a sufficient casual connection from the purported infringement to the sought remedy.
 I have written quite a bit on this casual connection in the Journal of the Copyright Society.
 With attorney advice, I will consider strategically what the other side may do in response.
 If I am working as a defense expert, some attorneys like a direct rebuttal, while others prefer to add an affirmative valuation.
-With the latter type of report, we are able to neutralize the other, and then put up what we think is the right valuation for the matter if it does go to court.
+With the latter type of report, we can neutralize the other and then put up the right valuation for the matter if it goes to court.

 Michelle Loux: What is your deposition strategy?
 Do you find that the matter to disqualify to be a considerable issue?

 Dr. Michael A. Einhorn: Just write a straight report and talk about it.
 An attorney once advised me there are six derogatory words to watch out for.
 We have who, what, where, when, how, and why.
 The first words, who, what, where, and when are simple questions that require simple answers.
 The words how and why are critical.
 Each involves more than an easy answer.
 Just keep the response simple, answer the question and be consistent with your report and don’t say anything more.
 Let them follow up with another question.
 When the other side asks you at the end if there’s anything you want to add, the invariable answer is nothing.
 Because I know that anything I say can lead to trouble.
 If you keep the answers narrow, your attorneys can come again at the end and try to straighten some things out on cross-examination.
 Explain, but don’t educate the opposing counsel.

 Michelle Loux: Do you find that you assist attorneys in writing questions and motion documents?